frikinzi/frikinzi.github.io/_teaching/2020-calculus.md

 location: "Northampton, Massachusetts"
 ---

-I was a tutor and grader for Calculus II and Calculus I at Smith College.
+I was a tutor and grader for Calculus II and Calculus I (MTH111 and MTH112) at Smith College.